-3.1.3.3 Other care providers such as the police, the fire department and social services EPs must give attention to respecting patient confidentiality.
+3.1.3.3.Other care providers such as the police, the fire department and social services EPs must give attention to respecting patient confidentiality.

-3.1.3.4 Mass media and the general public
+3.1.3.4.
+Mass media and the general public

-EPs must be able to interact with the mass media in a constructive way, giving correct information to the public and at the same time respecting the privacy of the patient.
+EPs must be able to interact with the mass media in a constructive way, giving correct information to the public and at the same time respecting the privacy of the patient with the aid of the standard hospital communication process.

-3.1.4 PROFESSIONALISM AND OTHER ETHICAL AND LEGAL ISSUES
+3.1.4.
+PROFESSIONALISM AND OTHER ETHICAL AND LEGAL ISSUES

-3.1.4.1 Professional behaviour and attributes
+3.1.4.1.
+Professional behaviour and attributes